M-arcus/cloudron-docs/knowledgebase/docs/email.md

 ### Office 365

 To setup Office 365 as relay, add a connector under mail flow following the instructions under [Option 3](https://support.office.com/en-us/article/How-to-set-up-a-multifunction-device-or-application-to-send-email-using-Office-365-69f58e99-c550-4274-ad18-c805d654b4c4).
 Note that relaying via Office 365 requires port 25 to be open and requires a static IP.

+### SMTP Server

+Cloudron can relay via an external SMTP server with or without authentication.
+Use `External SMTP server` option for relaying via a server with a username/password.
+For IP based authentication relays, use the `External SMTP sever (No authentication)`.

 ## Setting quota for a mailbox